Letter bank

 A letter bank is a relative of the anagram where all the letters of one word (the "bank") can be used as many times as desired (minimum of once each) to make a new word or phrase.
 For example, IMPS is a bank of MISSISSIPPI and SPROUT is a bank of SUPPORT OUR TROOPS.

-The term was coined by Will Shortz at the 1980 convention of the National Puzzlers League.
-This puzzle type is the basis for the word game Alpha Blitz.

-An imperfect anagram letter bank algorithm can be used to correct spelling mistakes, overcome transposition, dyslexic errors and double letter errors.
-Combined with other algorithms such as soundex, metaphone, and Levenshtein distance, it could make a very powerful "did you mean?" response to search engine queries.
+As a convention, the bank should have no repeat letters within itself.